robinjameswest/Portfolio/README.md

-This portfololio showcases a few independent projects displaying my Python Skills for Data Science.
+This postfolio conatains a few examples of applied Data Science and Machine Learning practices.